sinnnW/VeyAuth/README.md

 Pull reqeusts will be reviewed and are welcome

 ## Todo:
-* Create an invite system + manager
+* Write good code comments
+* Write good debug logs
 * Add global methods:
   * Recalculate all tokens (good for if session secret changes/pass salt)

 ## In progress:
 * Updating JSDoc
-* Invite system
+* Write User manager